kaza/better-voice-typing/README.md

 - [x] Add microphone selection via system tray menu (currently locked to system default)
 - [x] Manual (later, auto) retry option for failed transcriptions via tray menu and using overlay (especially important for longer recordings)
 - [x] Add feature to auto-stop on complete silence, like when mic settings aren't configured properly.
+- [ ] Fix bug where the caps lock activation gets inverted where recording only starts on when caps lock is enabled.
+So need to record with caps lock enabled setting.
+While CTRL and CAPS still functions to toggle the caps lock.
 - [ ] Review and validate setup and installation process
 - [ ] Customizable activation shortcuts for recording control
 - [ ] Improved transcription accuracy for code variables, proper nouns and abbreviations using screenshot context and cursor position via VLM